 Other parents view “compensation culture” with distaste.
 Still others believe they are taking money out of the system that could better be used on medical care.

-If you want to find out more about the legal options available to you, please join us for the free online legal clinic on the 24 January 2018, from which you will receive a free legal report.
+If you want to find out more about the legal options available to you, please join us for one of our free online legal clinics in the week commencing 22 October 2018, from which you will receive a free legal report.
 You can find out more and register for it here.

 Whilst this is entirely understandable, six things need to be kept in mind: